Tyrn/wei/the-insider-en.typ

 could avenge it only by destroying his business in the process.
 Frankly, the comments hit reasonably close to the truth.

-     Another rumor  was  also popular - the Earthman had knifed the woman to demonstrate his grief and to alleviate  the suspicions  about his  love  for another woman - they mentioned Idari quite loudly.
+     Another rumor  was  also popular---the Earthman had knifed the woman to demonstrate his grief and to alleviate  the suspicions  about his  love  for another woman---they mentioned Idari quite loudly.

      They searched  for Ashinik very thoroughly, sometimes suspecting him of his  wife's murder and sometimes  thinking that he had  been killed together